 Although, after reading a bit further you will surely see that there is a definite front runner in this debate.

-What is the difference between Sit In vs Sit On?
+What is the Difference Between Sit-In vs Sit On Kayaks?

 They may look quite different but both of them have:

-Also both will probably have some sort of storage both on the deck in the form of straps and inside the hull, accessible through front or back hatches.
+Also, both will probably have some sort of storage both on the deck in the form of straps and inside the hull, accessible through the front or back hatches.

-There is not much of a difference between the prices of basic sit in and sit on kayaks, although higher end sit ons can start to rise quickly into the thousands.
+There is not much of a difference between the prices of basic sit in and sit on kayaks, although higher-end sit-on can start to rise quickly into the thousands.

 After all, that’s what you really care about so let’s cast right into the mess of choosing the right kayak for the trip.

-Yes, this is a deadly question to ask an angler where his/her prized, secret spot is.
+Yes, this is a deadly question to ask an angler where his/her prize, secret spot is.
 But you can just narrow it down to: River, Lake or Ocean.

-Another thing to consider is that a sit in kayak lies deeper in the water compared to a sit on which means that in shallower water where rocks might be a problem, sometimes the ability of a sit on top to smoothly slide over the occasional exposed stones can be a real advantage.
+Another thing to consider is that a sit-in kayak lies deeper in the water compared to a sit on which means that in shallower water where rocks might be a problem, sometimes the ability of a sit on top to smoothly slide over the occasionally exposed stones can be a real advantage.

 You will need to study the river you plan to fish and make this call.